goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 ### Datasets

 The rules require you to use one mandatory dataset [Climate Data Online](https://www.ncdc.noaa.gov/cdo-web) and one dataset from either [Data.gov](https://www.data.gov) or [Open Indy Data Portal](http://data.indy.gov/).
 You can read more about these datasets [here](Datasets.md)

-### Github

-You'll be required to use Github.com for submitting your code to our system. <a href="session1/Github/Github-Tutorial.md" target="_blank">Here</a> is our tutorial on getting setup with Github.com for this hack.
-You can learn advanced git <a href="https://www.atlassian.com/git/tutorials/what-is-git" target="_blank">here</a>.

 ### Tutorial Project